-The PCC must elect a lay member as vice-chair and the vice-chair acts as chair (i) where this is no minister;
+The PCC must elect a lay member as vice-chair and the vice-chair acts as chair b) What appointments should the first PCC meeting make?

-- (ii) where the minister is absent or unable to act for some other reason or; - (iii) where the minister invites the vice-chair to act as chair.
+- (i) where this is no minister; - (ii) where the minister is absent or unable to act for some other reason or; - (iii) where the minister invites the vice-chair to act as chair.